mcclayton/query-console/README.md

 # query-console
-A console for tracking and inspecting the queries being made by applications by tailing and parsing log files.
+A console for tracking and inspecting the queries being made by applications via tailing and parsing log files.

 ## Getting Started
 + Install query-console globally: